-They are known as nature’s alarm system for a reason, and they do their job quite well.
+Guinea fowl are known as nature’s alarm system for a reason, and they do their job quite well.
 At times a little to well.
-A confusion of guinea fowl (you read that right) is extremely protective of its members.
-And might I add, they produce the most delicious eggs and meat around.
+This bird is extremely territorial and a male guinea is very protective of the hens.

-They are not the most attractive bird due their odd head, but they have great qualities to them, and they will contribute to the property like no other poultry or fowl does.
+They are not the most attractive bird due their odd head, but they do have great qualities to them, and they will contribute to the property like no other poultry or fowl does.
 But first, you need the answer to these two popular questions – can guinea fowl live with chickens and how to keep guinea fowl in your yard.

 Guinea fowl do not handle confinement well and do best with room to roam.
-These birds are extremely territorial and do best free ranging or kept in an extremely large enclosure a better option for them
+These birds are extremely territorial making free ranging or extremely large enclosure a better option for them

 In short, reconsider raising guinea fowl if you or a neighbor cannot handle the extremely loud way they communicate.